opengisch/QField-docs/documentation/how-to/attributes-form.en.md

 !![](../assets/images/relation_widget_cardinality.png)

-In case of the many-to-one cardinality on many-to-many relations the Display Expression needs to be set on the linking table.
+In case of the many-to-one cardinality on many-to-many relations the *Display Expression* needs to be set on the linking table.

 ## Configure Attachment/Pictures Widget
 :material-desktop-mac:{ .device-icon } Desktop preparation

-The widget type "Attachment" is used with fields that store the path to files.
+The widget type *Attachment* is used with fields that store the path to files.

 It can be used to: